 In the final issue, Dave finally gets his happy ending, along with sorting his life out.

 Chris and Mindy's mothers bonding over their children being costumed killers.
 You can also theorize that Mrs. Genovese learned that Chris died to save Mindy's life, which added to their friendship even more.

-Kick-Ass defending that guy seemed like A Crowning Moment of Awesome, but what really kind of hit me was the way the guy said "Thank You".
-I'm sure that's what made fighting worth while for Kick Ass.
+Kick-Ass defending that guy seemed like A Crowning Moment of Awesome, but what truly sells the scene was the way the guy said "Thank You".
+One gets the feeling that that's what made fighting worth while for Kick Ass.